Georgi-D-Hristov/SoftUni/C# Web Development Basics - Exams/Retake Exam - 19 Apr 2022/Readme.txt

-The sceleton is provide by SoftUni.
+The skeleton is provided by SoftUni.